IraitzM/qc-handbook/parts/computers/challenges.md

 More on this can be found on [IBM's documentation](https://qiskit.org/documentation/tutorials/circuits_advanced/04_transpiler_passes_and_passmanager.html)

-### Noise
+### Noise and errors

-And if that wasn't enough, we saw on previous exercise our quantum devices are far from perfect.
-Operations not always turn out as expected:
+And if that wasn't enough, quantum devices are far from perfect when performing operations.
+Operations not always turn out as expected due to:

 * Measurement or Readout error
 * Operation error rates

-And given the limited coupling ability and native gate translation, more operations than initially required need to be added to the final circuit.
+And given the limited coupling ability and native gate translation, more operations than initially expected ones need to be added to the final circuit.
+The more operations we have, the more error we will add at the end state.

 ![IBM Jakarta](../../assets/ibm-jakarta.png){width=60%}

 All this goes against the effort we have put when trying to solve our problem accurately using quantum computers.
-But, there is people researching on how this effect can be minimized or suppressed, so let's see a couple of examples.
+Lucky for us, there is people researching on how these effects can be minimized or suppressed, so let's see a couple of examples.
 It is also relevant to clarify the lingo as it might get messy.
+They are trying to take us to the **Fault-Tolerant Quantum Computing** era.
+Some of the areas people are working on will be highlighted below.

 **Error suppression**

 Error suppression aims to leverage knowledge about the system and its fundamental errors to suppress their effect when someone runs a given circuit on those devices.
 It is often found at a fundamental level, really close o the hardware itself and should be easy to abstract the final user from these actions as they mostly require little knowledge about the executing circuit.

-A clear example of this techniques is _Dynamical Decoupling_.
+A clear example of these techniques is _Dynamical Decoupling_.
 A techniques that introduces operations when qubits are idling so that they do not get affected by the surrounding qubtis and operations taking place.

 ![Pulse scheme for dynamical decoupling](../../assets/ddqiskit.png)